-Anxious, jealous, moody or easy-going?
+Anxious or easy-going?
+Jealous or happy?
 The American Academy of Neurology tracked the moods of 800 women for 38 years.
-See the associations they found between Alzheimer's and long-term behavior.
+See the links they found between Alzheimer's and long-term behavior.

 Women who are anxious, jealous, or moody and distressed in middle age may be at a higher risk of developing Alzheimer's disease later in life, according to a nearly 40-year-long study published in the online issue of Neurology®, the medical journal of the American Academy of Neurology.

 The StudyFor the study, 800 women with an average age of 46 were followed for 38 years and given personality tests that looked at their level of neuroticism and extroversion or introversion, along with memory tests.
 Of those, 19 percent developed dementia.

 Neuroticism involves being easily distressed and personality traits such as worrying, jealousy or moodiness.
 People who are neurotic are more likely to express anger, guilt, envy, anxiety or depression.
 Introversion is described as shyness and reserve and extroversion is associated with being outgoing.